Last Updated on 1 September 2022

 Have a personal story to share?
-Whether you’re a student (current/graduated), an educator, an entrepreneur or a parent, you can now share your story by completing our questionnaire online instead of fumbling with a cumbersome PDF.
+Whether you're a student (current/graduated), an educator, an entrepreneur or a parent, you can now share your story by completing our questionnaire online – just click on the button most relevant to you.

 I did not plan to go to art school due to the negative connotation that you can’t make a living from art.

 — Eunice Lim

 The problem-based learning approach in education is more holistic than conventional lectures that are offered as the next step for O-level graduates.

 I knew that being a Speech Therapist was my dream as it would allow me to give a voice to all these children who would otherwise have no means of communication.